 - Garnish: crushed candy cane, mini marshmallows, sprinkles, etc.

-- Preheat oven to 350 degrees and line muffin tin with paper or foil liners.
+- Preheat oven to 350°F / 180°C degrees and line muffin tin with paper or foil liners.

-- Place chopped chocolate and cocoa in medium bowl and pour hot coffee over mixture.
-Let it sit for about 5 minutes, then whisk until smooth and chocolate has completely melted.
-Set bowl in refrigerator to cool.
+- Place chopped chocolate and cocoa in a large mixing bowl and pour hot coffee over mixture.
+Let it sit for 5 minutes, then whisk until smooth and chocolate has completely melted.
+Set bowl aside to cool.

 - Let cupcakes cool in tin for 10 minutes before transferring to wire rack to cool completely before frosting.

-Dip mini marshmallows in melted chocolate, then roll in crushed candy cane for a cute garnish to use for cupcakes and peppermint hot chocolate.
+- Cute garnish idea: Dip mini marshmallows in melted chocolate, then roll in crushed candy cane to top cupcakes and peppermint hot chocolate.